mmasana/FACIL/README.md

 ---

-The basis of FACIL was made possible thanks to [Marc Masana](https://github.com/mmasana), [Xialei Liu](https://github.com/xialeiliu), [Bartlomiej Twardowski](https://github.com/btwardow) and [Mikel Menta](https://github.com/mkmenta).
+The basis of FACIL is made possible thanks to [Marc Masana](https://github.com/mmasana), [Xialei Liu](https://github.com/xialeiliu), [Bartlomiej Twardowski](https://github.com/btwardow) and [Mikel Menta](https://github.com/mkmenta).
+Code structure is inspired by [HAT](https://github.com/joansj/hat.).
 Feel free to contribute or propose new features by opening an issue!